Leaderboard

 2 points

-There’s an intersection I deal with every night on the way home.
+22. There’s an intersection I deal with every night on the way home.
 The two lanes I’m in merge on the right with two lanes of interstate off ramp.
 The people coming down the off ramp are trying to get over to where I am and I’m trying to get to the right where they are.
-It’s a giant X. I can turn my head like a goddamn owl and am still never sure if there’s anyone in the lane I’m trying to merge into.2 points
+It’s a giant X. I can turn my head like a goddamn owl and am still never sure if there’s anyone in the lane I’m trying to merge into.

 2 points